IWILZ/FS2020-Switch-Panel/README.md

 # FS2020 - Switch Panel
-A simple external switches and LEDs panel to manage some FS2020 (running on a Windows PC) airplanes commands.
+A simple external switches and LEDs panel to manage some FS2020 (for PC) airplanes commands.

 ![fig0](https://user-images.githubusercontent.com/94467184/142744166-63711825-c21c-4483-9d37-9ca438069cd0.jpg)

-If you are a Flight Simulator enthusiast and would try to build your first external panel to send some commands and read some status from FS, probably you will be interested in this project because it's simple and cheap.
+If you are a Flight Simulator enthusiast and would try to build your first external panel to send some commands and read some status from FS, probably you will be interested in this project because **it's simple and cheap**.

 ## **Why this project**
 I'm quite a beginner in the Arduino world but i'm also really interested in flight both simulated and real (Ultra Light Planes).
 Few years ago i bought 5 **Arduino Nano** to build a Star Tracker: a device capable to rotate at the same rotation speed of the earth.
 That project was a solution to take photos (with long exposures) of the stars during the night but for that project i used only 1 of my 5 Arduino boards.